-"We're proud to be one of the first organizations in the Midwest to offer Mental Health First Aid.
-Our goal is to make responding to a mental health crisis as common as utilizing CPR in a cardiac emergency," says Barry Groesch, who serves as Mental Health First Aid Community Liaison for Linden Oaks.
+The Linden Oaks at Edward team has been provided the privilege of becoming one of the first trained organizations in the Midwest.
+As trainers of Mental Health First Aid, our goal is to make responding to a mental health crisis as common as utilizing CPR in a cardiac emergency.

 Who can be a Mental Health First Aider?

 Mental Health Authorities

 Consumers and Family Members

 Contact hours will be awarded for this educational event.